What is Identity Coaching? A Complete Guide for High-Achievers

 New rules.
 New routines.
 More discipline.

 It works for a while.
-Then it stops.

-The reason is not willpower.
+The reason isn't willpower.

 Behaviour is always downstream of identity.
 How you see yourself, what you believe you deserve, what you think is possible, what feels safe.
 These determine what you do, often without you realising it.